The key decision criteria for your B2B online shop based on Shopware

 Recurring invoices for subscriptions

-E-invoice compatibility (ZUGFeRD, XRechnung)
+E-invoicing compatibility (ZUGFeRD, XRechnung)

 Global B2B companies need: